Federating Google Cloud Identities with Azure Active Directory

 Basic SAML Configuration

-with the following settings:- Identifier (Entity ID): google.com
+with:- Identifier (Entity ID):

-- Reply URL: https://www.google.com/
+- Reply URL:

-- Sign on URL: https://www.google.com/a/johnalfaro/ServiceLogin?continue=https://console.cloud.google.com/, replacing
+- Sign on URL:

-with your Domain Name.
+with your domain name)

 - Download the

-certificate from theSAML Signing Certificate
+from theSAML Signing Certificate

-- In the
+. - In

 Attributes & Claims